OAGi/Score/docs/test_cases/TestSuite42.md

 8. He closes the new window and goes back to previous window.
 9. He will hover over "Show Business Terms" button without clicking.
 A hint bar will display to show the number of business terms assigned to the node.
 Verify the number is the same as in the previosu step.
 (Assertion [#2](#test-assertion-4232)).
 10. He will click on the "Assign Business Term" button right next to the "Show Business Terms" button on the same page.
-11. He will select any availabe business term in the new window,  set the Type Code, and on "Create" button.
+11. He will select any availabe business term in the new window,  set the Type Code, and click on "Create" button.
 12. He will close the new window and go back to previous window.
 13. He will hover over "Show Business Terms" button without clicking again.
 Verify the number in the hint bar is increased by one.
 (Assertion [#3](#test-asssertion-4233)).